mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Remove

-A Remove proposal requests that the client at a specified index in the tree be removed from the group.
+A Remove proposal requests that the `Client` `removed` be removed from the group.

 ~~~~~
 struct {
-    uint32 removed;
+    Client removed;
 } Remove;
 ~~~~~

 A member of the group applies a Remove message by taking the following steps:

-* Replace the leaf node at position `removed` with a blank node
+* Replace the leaf node of the group member `removed` with a blank node

-* Blank the intermediate nodes along the path from the removed leaf to the root
+* Blank the intermediate nodes along the path from that leaf to the root

 * Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node